naiyerasif/site/src/content/post/2023/2023-02-02-13-12-51-introducing-naiyer-dev.md

 This site was located at [mflash.dev](https://mflash.dev).
 Microflash was my username on Twitter.
 I've been de-emphasizing its use lately.
 The move to a new domain [naiyer.dev](https://naiyer.dev) is a part of that effort.

 The old domain will continue to work.
-The redirection rules will transparently take care of switching the domain and whatnot.
+The redirection rules will transparently take care of switching the domain and whatnot.[^1]

+[^1]: I've not configured the redirections yet but they'll be in effect sometime this month.

 ## So, what's new?